MorganDemange/simple_RISCV_RV32I_vhdl/README.md

 Interrupts are not handled.
 FENCE, ECALL and EBREAK instructions are not implemented.

 The CPU can detect unaligned/invalid/unimplemented instructions.
 This feature can be used to implement a generic invalid-instruction trap/interrupt.
 However, the CPU does not handle these instructions.
-Such instruction will lead to undefined behavior.
+Such instructions will lead to undefined behavior.